FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 > All visualizations share a common “DNA” – a set of mappings between data properties and visual attributes
 > such as position, size, shape, and color – and customized species of visualizations might always be constructed > by varying these encodings.

+% KG: new content from DV23-2_DataViz-Process slide 36-39 - Visual Encoding

 __More Coming Soon__